 Once I think I’ve gotten everything I need in the dump doc, I close it and let it sit for at least a day.
 A good dump doc needs to marinate before it is ready to become a piece of content.
 After that, I’ll open it up and jump into fleshing out the bones.
 I find it’s much easier to start actually writing once the bones are there.

 A dump doc has saved me countless times from the agony of writer’s block and imposter syndrome.
 I think it’s a valuable tool for any writer.
-Not only does it help me get started but the dump doc also, makes it simpler and easier to gather information, brainstorm ideas, organize my thoughts, create an outline, and write an outstanding piece of content.
+I can overcome the often intimidating hump of getting started.
+The dump doc also makes it simpler and easier to gather information, brainstorm ideas, organize my thoughts, create an outline, and write an outstanding piece of content.

 Read more about my writing process on my LinkedIn newsletter, Content Marketing Musings.